 - Arrhythmia or irregular heart rate, potentially causing sudden cardiac death

 Seroquel may be particularly dangerous for certain populations, like the elderly or adolescents.
-The FDA warns that elderly individuals suffering from dementia may be at an increased risk for a fatal reaction to Seroquel; their risk may be as much as 1.6 or 1.7 times that of those not taking the drug.
-Therefore, the FDA does not approve the use of Seroquel for treating elderly individuals with dementia-related psychosis.
-Most of the reported deaths were due to cardiovascular complications, stroke, or from an infection such as pneumonia, the FDA reports.
+The FDA warns that elderly individuals suffering from dementia may be at an increased risk for a fatal reaction to Seroquel.
+This population should not be treated with Seroquel.

 Abuse of Seroquel may also cause an overdose, when the toxic effects of the drug overwhelm body systems.
 Most common symptoms are drowsiness, dizziness, fainting, increased heartbeat, and decreased blood pressure.